Definition of GAAP

 GAAP is the acronym for generally accepted accounting principles.
-In the U.S. that means
+In the U.S., GAAP consists of the following:

-- the basic accounting principles and guidelines such as the cost principle, matching principle, full disclosure, etc.,
+- The basic underlying accounting principles, assumptions, and concepts such as the cost principle, matching principle, full disclosure principles, etc.

-- the detailed standards and other rules issued by the Financial Accounting Standards Board (FASB) and its predecessor the Accounting Principles Board which are now organized into the FASB Accounting Standards Codification (FASB ASC)
+- The detailed reporting standards and other rules issued by the Financial Accounting Standards Board (FASB) and its predecessor the Accounting Principles Board which are now organized into the FASB Accounting Standards Codification (FASB ASC)

-GAAP must be adhered to when a company distributes its financial statements outside of the company.
-If a corporation's stock is publicly traded, the financial statements must also adhere to rules established by the U.S. Securities and Exchange Commission (SEC).
-This includes having its financial statements audited by an independent CPA firm.
+GAAP must be adhered to when a company distributes its financial statements to anyone outside of the company.
+If a corporation's stock is publicly traded, the financial statements must also comply with the rules of the U.S. Securities and Exchange Commission (SEC).
+This includes having its financial statements audited by an independent, registered CPA firm.